idec-teams/2023_Evolution_Suisse/docs/project/results.md

 **Aim:** Develop an efficient screening approach to check the functionality of CERK1 variants in plants.

 To screen for CERK1 variants that retained their kinase activities, we used the fact that overexpression of functional CERK1 in Nicotiana benthamiana leads to cell death (Pietraszewska-Bogiel et al., 2013; Suzuki et al., 2018).
 To this end, CERK1 variants are transiently expressed in wild-type N. benthamiana under a strong and constitutive 35S promoter.
-Those variants whose transient expression leads to a cell death phenotype should retain the kinase activity (Figure 12).
+Those variants whose transient expression leads to a cell death phenotype should retain the kinase activity (**Fig. 12**).

 <figure markdown>
 ![Figure12](Result_figures/Figure_12.png)